-Transfers between funds are used to (1) move investment income earned in the Capital Projects Fund that is required to be expended in the Debt Service Fund or General Fund; (2) repay expenses paid by another fund; (3) make a Board contribution to the Unemployment Compensation Trust Fund; and (4) transfer federal and state food subsidies received in the General Fund to the Food Service Fund.
+Transfers between funds are used to (1) move investment income earned in the Capital Projects Fund that is required to be expended in the Debt Service Fund; (2) repay expenses paid by another fund.

-The following interfund balances remained on the fund financial statements at June 30, 2009:
+The following interfund balances remained on the fund financial statements at June 30, 2010.